CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/C-commands.md

 ## netq config add agent cpu-limit

 Configures the NetQ Agent use no more than a specified maximum percentage (between 40 and 60 percent) of the CPU resources of the switch.
 If the command is run without a value, NetQ assumes a limit of 40%.
 Cumulus Linux versions 3.6 or later or 4.1.0 or later must be running on the switch for this setting to take effect.
+Note that you must restart the NetQ Agent for the configuration to be enabled.

 For more detail about this feature, refer to this {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Configuration-and-Usage/Cumulus-NetQ/NetQ-Agent-CPU-Utilization-on-Cumulus-Linux-Switches/" text="Knowledge Base">}} article.